Abrock3/HW-3-Password-Generator/README.md

 SO THAT I can create a strong password that provides greater security
 ```

-I was asked to use the following list of acceptance criteria to create a portfolio page and satisfactorily resolve the user story:
+I was asked to use the following list of acceptance criteria to create a password generator and satisfactorily resolve the user story:

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password